The Dictionary of Sydney was archived in 2021.

 The Hero of Waterloo stands on the south-west corner of Lower Fort Street and Windmill Street in Millers Point.
 It is a three-storey, sandstone building with cellars and a hipped iron roof.
 It has retained most of its original form and its simple vernacular design makes it an excellent example of 1840s pub architecture.
 An iron bracket over the door held a large oil lamp guiding travellers to the inn.
 The painted sign bears a portrait of the Duke of Wellington.

 Paton's other projects, including his quarry lease at Observatory Hill, the Australian College, and a school behind John Dunmore Lang's Scots church, left him heavily indebted and he used the property and pub as collateral security.
-Thomas Kirkman, formerly the publican at the Coach and Horses in Brown Bear Lane in the neighbouring Rocks, held the licence from 1846 to 1849.
-Also known as Thomas Browne, he arrived in 1793, having been sentenced to seven years' transportation at Dublin City in 1791, so the pub does indeed have a convict connection.
+The license was transferred in September 1845 to Thomas Kirkman, formerly the publican at the Coach and Horses in Brown Bear Lane in the neighbouring Rocks, and he held it until late 1849.
+Kirkman's father John had arrived in the colony as a convict in 1810, so the pub does indeed have a convict connection.
 In 1850 Jonathan Brown from the Whaler's Arms on the opposite corner took over the licence and was still there in 1853.

 There have been minimal alterations since 1928 when the present main bar was converted from two rooms into one large space.
 The pub is an integral part of the Millers Point precinct and an important community focus.
 The eclectic clientele has ranged from the Garrison troops and ships' captains of the 1840s to young partygoers of the twenty-first century and the historic pub is included in many tourist tours.
 The Hero now has an Irish theme with live music most nights.
 A group of lively and talented octogenarians entertain on Sundays.